 Habitat: The waters of the Big Sandy River flow lazily into a valley between the Hualapai Mountains on the west and the Aquarius Mountains on the east.
-Typical to its character, the HMA is known for its narrow river beds resting in broad valley troughs, deep gorges and sheer cliffs.
+The HMA is known for its narrow river beds resting in broad valley troughs, deep gorges and sheer cliffs.
 The uplands are made up of sloping alluvial fans, dissected by sandy washes.
-The climate here is generally warm, windy and dry with highs exceeding 120 degrees and lows approaching a freezing 30 degrees.
-The area sees rain fall averages between 7 to 14 inches annually, falling as intense thunderstorms in late summer and gentle, wind spread rain in the winter months.
+The climate is generally warm, windy and dry with highs exceeding 120 degrees and lows approaching a freezing 30 degrees.
+The area rainfall averages between 7 and 14 inches annually, falling as intense thunderstorms in late summer and gentle wind-spread rain in the winter months.

-History: Burros were first introduced to the Big Sandy area in the 1860s, when mining began to flourish around the confluence of the Big Sandy and Santa Maria rivers, today the site of the Alamo Reservoirs.
-By the 1870s, word of the region spread and mining and farming were common throughout the Big Sandy Valley.
+History: Burros were introduced to the Big Sandy area in the 1860s, when mining began to flourish around the confluence of the Big Sandy and Santa Maria rivers, today the site of the Alamo Reservoirs.
+By the 1870s, mining and farming were common throughout the Big Sandy Valley.
 Burros were used by miners for hauling ore and rubble from the mines, and farmers kept burros for breeding mules as work animals.
 Escaped or released burros returned to the wild, rapidly increasing their numbers throughout the Big Sandy River Valley.

-Population: Wild burros living in the Big Sandy HMA today are typically grey in color, though some may be brown, pink or black.
+Population: Wild burros living in the Big Sandy HMA today are typically gray, though some may be brown, pink, or black.
 These animals weigh between 450 and 500 pounds and average 44 inches in height at the shoulder when fully grown.
 The burros generally inhabit the lower areas of the region, preferring river bottom areas.
-The current population is estimated to be about 209.
+The current population is estimated to be about 1,000.